tobua/create-react-native-plugin/template/README.md

 ## Development

-### Build

-Run a single build with `npm run build` and find the output in `/dist`.

 ### Tests

-Tests configured for React Native can be run with `npm test` or `npm run test:watch` in watch mode.
+Tests configured for React Native can be run with `bun run test`.

 ### Preview App

 To test your plugin on a device run the following to create a React Native app using it.

 ```
-npm run app
+bun app
 cd app
-npm run ios / npm run android
+bun ios / bun android
 ```

-The following command will automatically copy over changes made to the plugin to the app.
+The following command in the root will automatically copy over changes made to the plugin to the app.

 ```
-npm run watch
+bun copy
 ```